A non-traditional RESUME

 ― Robert A. Heinlein

 I want to be of service to you or your organization.
 I want to work on challenging problems that require creative solutions.
-And I'm willing to travel anywhere on the globe to join the right team.

 If you have read this far and your interest is piqued, I would love to hear from you!
 Let's start a conversation and see how we can build something valuable together.